TRON-Bioinformatics/covigator/docs/source/02_dashboard.md

 ![Plotly filtering](_static/figures/screencast_filter.gif)

-## The samples by country tab
+## Samples by country tab

-The aim of this view is to explore the accumulation of samples and the evolutionary pressure in its temporal and geographical context.
-We use the dN/dS ratio as a proxy for the evolutionary pressure.
+The aim of this view is to explore the accumulation of samples on different countries through time.
+We also use the [dN/dS ratio](https://en.wikipedia.org/wiki/Ka/Ks_ratio) as an estimation of the evolutionary pressure and enable monitoring any change through time and location.
 Both ENA and GISAID datasets can be explored separately.

 **Filters**